tryton-vanmeer/archlinux/README.md

 This will output a `img` instead of an `iso`.
 This can be written to a USB in the same way, but will only boot on UEFI systems.

+## Create Boot USB with Data Partition

+If you have a large USB drive, it wouldn't make sense to lose that space to this small image.

++ Format the USB as GPT.
++ Create 2GiB FAT32 partition
++ Create a second partition that uses the rest of the space.
+    - Use whatever filesystem depending on your use case.
+Maybe NTFS or exFat if you need to be able to access this partition on a Windows system.
++ Mount the image file from the build process and copy the files to the first parition